CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 TOPCAT and the pyvo interface demonstrated above also provide functionality for exporting machine-readable files.

 The ADQL form is another option, and below we provide an example query that also provides information about the calibrators used for each beam.
-This query is specific to the `continuum_images` data product but can be adapted to other (beam-based, processed) data products by replacing the table name, e.g., for polarization cubes/images use `pol_cubes` (see Table 1 for a full list of the available tables).
+This query is specific to the `continuum_images` data product but can be adapted to other (beam-based, processed) data products by replacing the table name, e.g., for polarization cubes/images use `pol_cubes` (see :numref:`ADQL_table` for a full list of the available tables).

 .. code-block:: SQL